 The combination of laser and ozone technologies allows Jeanologia to finish a pair of jeans using just a glass of water, rather than the industry average of 70 litres.

 The world’s resources cannot keep up with the increasing demand for our throwaway fashion culture.
 Cotton production is responsible for 2.6% of global water use.
 If we do nothing to correct this imbalance, by 2030 demand for water will exceed supply by 40%.

-Jeanologia is a Spanish-based software developer specialising in the development of sustainable technologies for garment finishing.
-They are currently helping the textile sector in Bangladesh – a major garment-producing nation – with the first software in the world to measure environmental impact in the clothing industry.
+Jeanologia is also helping the textile sector with the first software in the world to measure environmental impact in the clothing industry.
 It’s appropriately named Environmental Impact Measuring (EIM).

-The app calculates impact of production based on consumption of water, energy, chemicals and the health of the workers.
+This user-friendly tool calculates the impact of production based on consumption of water, energy, chemicals and the health of the workers.
 This enables the manufacturer to clearly see the major causes of environmental hazards and create clarity for the consumer.
-Enrique Silla, the president of Jeanologia, believes the app could help more global producers and brands optimise washing processes, making them more sustainable, while lowering production costs.
+The app helps global producers and brands optimise washing processes, making them more sustainable, while lowering production costs.

 When creating Conscious Denim in October 2014, H&M used criteria from Jeanologia to test its denim washing processes, including water and energy consumption.
 Now, this technology has been used by some of the world’s most well-known fashion labels, including Levi Strauss, Tommy Hilfiger and Calvin Klein.